 9.3: When the Registrar of Record provides the TAC to the RNH or their designated representative, the Registrar of Record MUST also provide information about when the TAC will expire.

-Preliminary Recommendation 10: The working group confirms the following provision of Appendix G: Supplemental Procedures to the Transfer Policy contained in the Temporary Specification for gTLD Registration Data: “4.
-Registry Operator MUST verify that the "AuthInfo" code provided by the Gaining Registrar is valid in order to accept an inter-registrar transfer request,” with terminology updates in accordance with other relevant recommendations.
+Preliminary Recommendation 10: The working group recommends that the Transfer Policy include the following requirement: Registry Operator MUST verify that the TAC provided by the Gaining Registrar is valid in order to accept an inter-registrar transfer request.

 Preliminary Recommendation 11: The working group recommends that the TAC as created by the Registrar of Record according to Preliminary Recommendation 7, MUST be “one-time use.”
 In other words, it MUST be used no more than once per domain name.
-The Registry Operator MUST clear the TAC as part of completing the successful transfer request.
+The Registry Operator MUST reset the TAC to null as part of completing the successful transfer request.

 Charter Question b3